 Title I of the Act, known as the "Student Right-to-Know Act," requires the college to disclose institution-wide graduation rates of certificate- or degree-seeking, full-time students entering the institution.

-Inquiries regarding ACC's compliance with ADAAA, or requests for accommodations for persons with disabilities can be directed to:
+Inquiries regarding ACC’s compliance with ADA with regard to employment can be directed to:

 5930 Middle Fiskville Rd.